AriaSalvatrice/AriaModules/README.md

 - TODO:**Offset**: Adds or remove a fixed voltage to the input.
 - TODO:**Transpose**: Transposes the signal according to one of the three rules, set by the transpose mode button under the knob.
 - TODO:**Transpose mode**: Selects one of the three transposition rules for the knob directly above it.
 Each transposition rules results in output that remains in harmony.
 The rules are:
-    - **Unlit** - _Octaves Mode_: Quantizes the signal first, then transposes it up or down by full octaves.
+    - TODO:**Unlit** - _Octaves Mode_: Quantizes the signal first, then transposes it up or down by full octaves.
-    - **Yellow** - _Semitones Mode_: Transposes the signal up or down by a few semitones first, then quantizes it.
+    - TODO:**Yellow** - _Semitones Mode_: Transposes the signal up or down by a few semitones first, then quantizes it.
     - TODO:**Pink** - _Scale degrees Mode_: Quantizes the signal first, then transposes the signal by a specific amount of scale degrees.
 - TODO:**Sample & Hold / Track & Hold toggle**: Swaps between the two modes for the input directly below it.
 Unlit is Sample & Hold, lit is Track & Hold.
 - TODO:**Sample & Hold / Track & Hold input**: When plugged in, instead of operating continuously, the quantizer will Sample & Hold or Track & Hold the signal.
 When you're quantizing a noisy source of modulation, it's useful to send it the same gate you'd send to the envelope that will play the note in question.
 If the **CV input** is polyphonic, send it the same amount of channels.